 Cruel and tender: this exhibition reveals both sides of Stubbs’s vision of man’s relationship with the animal kingdom.
 In contrast to the evidence elsewhere of constraint and subordination, there is something very touching when Stubbs depicts animals at liberty.
 Just as he depicted horses communing in imagined landscapes, a kind of animal conversation piece set far outside of human supervision, so too he relocated exotic creatures like a regal panther and an adorable pair of frolicking leopard cubs (dubbed ‘tygers’) from the aristocratic menageries where he encountered them in Britain to imaginary sites of freedom, setting them loose in caves and on coastlines in Africa.
 His remarkable late drawings, meanwhile, which centre on the analogies between the anatomy of humans, fowls and tigers, speak to the common structures that for him seemed to unite different species, all of them worthy of wonder.
 They are the culmination of a ravishing exhibition – and one to catch before it moves to the Mauritshuis.

 ‘George Stubbs: “all done from nature”’ is at MK Gallery, Milton Keynes, until 26 January.
-The exhibition is at the Mauritshuis, The Hague, under the title ‘George Stubbs – The Man, The Horse, The Obsession’ from 20 February–1 June.
+The exhibition is at the Mauritshuis, The Hague, under the title ‘George Stubbs – The Man, The Horse, The Obsession’ from 20 February–30 August (exhibition dates extended).